irihojaphet/Alx_DjangoLearnLab/social_media_api/README.md

 - **bio**: TextField for user biography (optional)
 - **profile_picture**: ImageField for profile picture (optional)
-- **followers**: ManyToMany relationship to other users (asymmetric)
+- **following**: ManyToMany relationship to other users (asymmetric)
+  - `user.following.all()` - Returns users that this user follows
+  - `user.followers.all()` - Returns users that follow this user (via related_name)

 ### Key Features:

 - Username and email authentication
 - Password hashing and validation
 - Token-based authentication
-- Follower/following relationships
+- Follower/following relationships with follow/unfollow functionality

 ## Testing with Postman